It seems to be perfectly timed that Victoria’s restrictions have been lifted as we approach the greatest time of the year: summer.

 Being a responsible dog owner is a non-negotiable, no matter where you are.

-Ensure you pack plenty of waste bags and have them on you at all times - whether you’re at your campsite, visiting a local town, out hiking, or chilling by the lake or beach.
+Ensure you pack plenty of waste bags and have them on you at all times inside a matador backpack - whether you’re at your campsite, visiting a local town, out hiking, or chilling by the lake or beach.
 Dispose of waste responsibly and correctly.
 (And nope, you can’t just leave it to decompose - it can actually harm the environment.)

 Take your dog to the toilet right before sleep time to reduce the chance of a disturbance overnight.